-- From the cluster dashboard, click Files from the top.
+- From the cluster dashboard, click File Browser at the top.

-- Click the GUID number which has the last Modified time a little after the Job Start Time you wrote down earlier.
+Click admin and then click the GUID which has the last modified time a little after the job start time you noted earlier.
 Make a note of this GUID.
 You will need it in the next section.

 Connect to Microsoft business intelligence tools

-The Power Query add-in for Excel can be used to export output from HDInsight into Excel where Microsoft Business Intelligence (BI) tools can be used to further process or display the results.
+You can use the Power Query add-in for Microsoft Excel to import the job output from HDInsight into Excel, where Microsoft Business Intelligence (BI) tools can be used to further analysis of results.

 You must have Excel 2010 or 2013 installed to complete this part of the tutorial.